 One of the most granular ways to review your marketing efforts in VIN-level views.
 Today, you can target prospects based on the VIN of the specific vehicle your prospect has viewed previously, displaying and re-displaying ads across all channels featuring that exact vehicle.
 With this technology available, why waste ad dollars having your inventory displayed on a listing site or showing different cars to a buyer who already has a good idea of what they want?

 To implement these best practices and significantly improve your marketing ROI, move away from metrics that don't drive sales, such as impressions and bounce rate, to metrics more closely correlated with sales performance.
 Narrowing your focus will also prevent you from wasting time reviewing large pools of data or optimizing to metrics that don't lead to sales.

-If you shift your focus to reaching new active shoppers, you have a better chance of identifying and targeting leads and converting them to customers.
+If you shift your focus to reaching new In-Market shoppers, you have a better chance of identifying and targeting leads and converting them to customers.
 These audience shifts paired with automated inventory updates in your ads and intentional VIN-level ad delivery will make a world of difference to your store performance.

-Working with ZeroSum, you can access the largest active shopper audience in the world.
+Working with ZeroSum, you can access the largest In-Market shopper audience in the world.
 With over 4 million people in our audience at any given time.
 We can help you identify consumers who are ready to buy while also implementing dynamic inventory-based ads to show these consumers the specific vehicles they are looking for.
 Interested in learning more about how our tech can help your dealership?